Package 'stratallo'

 [Experimental]

-Algorithm for optimal allocation in stratified sampling with lower and upper constraints based on fixed point iteration.
+Algorithm for optimum sample allocation in stratified sampling under lower- and upper-bound constraints, based on fixed-point iteration.

 Usage